“This post may contain affiliate links. Please read my disclosure for more info.

-- Almost all contractors in the area are aware of the program and participate because it’s money in their pocket.
+- Almost all contractors in the area are aware of the program and participate because it means money in their pocket.

 - The contractor comes out to your house and conducts a home energy audit, checks your installed systems and then within a day or two, will provide you with a written estimate.
 (This is where I noticed a huge difference between two different contractors).

-- Once you settle on a contract, you’ll receive the $5000 rebate which you then would hand over to the contractor.
-This is why most contractors participate – they don’t need to shell out money to begin.
+- Once you settle on a contract, you’ll receive the $5000 rebate which covers your down payment to the contractor.
+This is why most contractors participate – it’s guaranteed business.

 - The remainder of the cost can be paid out of pocket or financed over 10 years at zero percent.
 To give you an idea of how that would affect your gas bill if you were to finance the maximum, $10,000 – it would add $83 to your monthly bill.
 That can also be pre-paid at any time.